bryplano/UsernameRepro/README.md

 2. Notice that **there is now an option** provided by the keyboard called "Passwords".

 3. Selecting an entry in your password manager (either iOS Keychain or third party services like 1Password, LastPass, etc.) that *has* a username and password combination **will correctly** autofill both the username and password entry field.

+Notice that in this case, `ion-input` is not a child of another Ionic component (outside of `ion-content`, which is fine).